Skip to content

 trustedOrigins: ["https://<your-domain>"],

-Point the Junior Nitro module at the same plugin module:
+Point the Junior Nitro module at the same dashboard policy and plugin module:

 nitro.config.ts